 Use these big bills whenever you can to get smaller denominations.
 Chain convenience stores (such as Oxxo and 7-11) tend to be better stocked with change, so can be opportune places to break a large bill even with smaller purchases.

-Otherwise, you will repeatedly find yourself in situations where you’d like a drink ($10 pesos) or to use a public restroom ($5 pesos), with only a $500-peso note to pay for it.
+Otherwise, visitors to Mexico can repeatedly find themselves in situations where they’d like a drink ($10 pesos) or to use a public restroom ($5 pesos), with only a $500-peso note to pay for it.
 It won’t be accepted.